-- 4.4 The following documents have been provided as part of the application:
+- 4.5 The following documents have been provided as part of the application:

 - Application Form

 - Location Plan

+- Site/Block Plan

 - Proposed Plans and Elevations

 - Heritage Statement

-- Planning Statement (Revised and Updated during the application)
+- Planning Statement and supporting letter.

-- 4.5 The relevant findings are dealt with in section 8 onwards below.
+- 4.6 The relevant findings are dealt with in section 8 onwards below.